wdire/gpt-daily/README.md

 In according to run this app on your local, you need to provide these environment variables:

 1. Database: `DATABASE_URL`, `DIRECT_URL`.
-I've used Supabase - PostgreSQL, Prisma supports other databases but it could require small sweaks on `schema.prisma`.
+I've used Supabase - PostgreSQL, Prisma supports other databases but it could require small tweaks on `schema.prisma`.

 2. AI Tokens: You can create respective ai token's from their dashboard.